7:00pm, Friday 12 MayPre-concert talkAn introduction to the music in tonight’s concert programme and a Q&

 7:00pm, Saturday 12 MayPre-concert TalkA talk before the Festival’s opening concert, given by Diana Burrell and Gregory Rose.

 7:30pm, Saturday 12 MayDiana and Gregory at 70Opening concert by The LFCCM Festival Singers, with music by Diana Burrell and Gregory Rose

 10:00am, Sunday 13 MayChoral EucharistMusic by Frank La Rocca, Richard Nye, Jonathan Dove, and Alison Willis

-6:00pm, Sunday 13 MayChoral EvensongMusic by Christopher Upton, Christopher Hutchings, Tim Ambler, James D’Angelo, Gabriel Jackson, and Mark Bellis
+6:00pm, Sunday 13 MayChoral EvensongMusic by Christopher Upton, Chris Hutchings, Tim Ambler, James D’Angelo, Gabriel Jackson, and Mark Bellis

 8:30pm, Monday 14 MayNight Prayer: Compline RenewedThe Lacock Scholars present the premiere performance of Night Prayer: Compline Renewed by Ben Rowarth

 3:30pm, Wednesday 16 MayChoral EvensongMusic by Edmund Jolliffe, Miriam Mackie, Phillip Cooke, Judith Bingham, and Robin Holloway

 1:15pm, Thursday 17 MayOrgan RecitalDouglas Tang performs a recital showcasing the Festival’s organ commissions as well as recent submissions from Call for Scores, including music by Diana Burrell, Michael Berkeley, Gregory Rose, Alison Willis, Mark Bellis and Robin Holloway

 5:00pm, Friday 18 MayPre-concert TalkA talk before the Festival’s Rush Hour Recital, given by John Woolrich and Howard Skempton.